 Here at PutterCup, we love helping golfers grow their confidence in putting.
 One of the things I often get asked about is how to putt better, and I’m always happy to share some advice.
 The ‘two-time Masters Champion’ thing is no joke—although it’s not the Masters you’re probably thinking about.
 I am a two-time winner of the Flatstick Masters, an annual mini golf tournament held at one of the coolest spots in the Pacific Northwest.
 Their tourney coincides with that other Masters.

-If you’re wondering about how to putt better, I’ve done some legwork for you by highlighting a few key lessons on putting from five of my favorite books on the subject.
-These lessons reflect my own philosophy when it comes to putting, and also speak to the awesome power of our PutterCup training aids to help you sink more putts.
+We hope you will check out our putting training aids, but in the meantime, if you’re wondering about how to putt better, I’ve done some legwork for you by highlighting a few key lessons on putting from five of my favorite books on the subject.
+These lessons reflect my own philosophy when it comes to putting, and also speak to why PutterCup can help you get better at putting quickly.

 Lesson 1: For short putts, concentrate on the line.
 For long putts, concentrate on the distance.